TanguyFox/SAE_Dev_App_Securisee/ENGLISH_README.md

 So you can click on the "Mon compte" button to access your account page.
 On this page you can put your name, your first name and your favorite genre.
+You can click on the scrallbar to change your favorite genre.

 If you have finished to use the application, you can click on the "Déconnexion" button to log out.